 The department of Classics and Italian invites majors who have completed coursework in a broad range of subjects related to Italy and who have a strong interest in pursuing a particular topic to undertake independent coursework and to experience the discipline and rewards of preparing an honors thesis.
 Because an independent course in the fall of the senior year has the potential of leading to an honors thesis in the spring semester, independent work and the honors thesis are fundamentally related.

-- With the department’s approval, a senior who has maintained a minimum cumulative average of 3.0 in her major, and who is well prepared to read primary sources in the languages in which they were composed may extend the four-credit fall independent study course into a full-year eight-credit honors project.
-The prospective honors student should also have demonstrated that she has the necessary skill and training to communicate clearly and effectively in Italian and English.
+- With the department’s approval, a senior who has maintained a minimum cumulative average of 3.0 in the student’s major, and who is well prepared to read primary sources in the languages in which they were composed may extend the four-credit fall independent study course into a full-year eight-credit honors project.
+The prospective honors student should also have demonstrated that they have the necessary skill and training to communicate clearly and effectively in Italian and English.
 The student may be asked to submit a writing sample.
-If she extends her fall independent study course into a full-year eight-credit honors project, her professor will submit no grade at the end of the first semester.
+If the student extends their fall independent study course into a full-year eight-credit honors project, their professor will submit no grade at the end of the first semester.
 The grades for both semesters will be recorded at the end of the second semester.

 - If the department approves the proposal, the independent study advisor then becomes the thesis director.
 The director’s role is to guide and challenge the student in a constructive manner, but the quest for information and supporting materials is the student’s job.